Rhythm Heaven Fever

-Rhythm Heaven Fever, (Note: Known in Japan as Minna no Rhythm Tengoku (みんなのリズム天国, Minna no Rizumu Tengoku)) known as Beat the Beat: Rhythm Paradise in PAL regions and Rhythm World Wii (리듬 세상 Wii, Rideum Sesang Wii) in Korea, is a rhythm game developed by Nintendo and TNX and published by Nintendo for the Wii.
-It is the third game in the Rhythm Heaven series, following Rhythm Tengoku for the Game Boy Advance and Rhythm Heaven for the Nintendo DS, and was succeeded by Rhythm Heaven Megamix for the Nintendo 3DS in 2016.
-The game was released in Japan on July 21, 2011, in North America on February 13, 2012, in Europe on July 6, 2012, and in Australia on September 13, 2012.
-It was digitally re-released for the Wii U in Japan on July 27, 2016, in North America on November 10, 2016, and in Europe on November 22, 2016.
+Rhythm Heaven Fever, (Note: Known in Japan as Minna no Rhythm Tengoku (みんなのリズム天国, Minna no Rizumu Tengoku)) known as Beat the Beat: Rhythm Paradise in PAL regions and Rhythm World Wii in Korea, is a rhythm game developed and published by Nintendo for the Wii.
+It is the third game in Nintendo's Rhythm Heaven series, following Rhythm Heaven (2008) for the Nintendo DS.
+The game was first released in Japan in July 2011, and in North America, Europe, Oceania, and South Korea throughout 2012.